Technical due diligence services

 6. Cloud Infrastructure and Deployment Risks

-It's not enough to have good code.
-It needs a solid home.
-Misconfigured cloud environments, single points of failure, lack of redundancy, or manual deployment processes create huge operational risks.
-I've seen companies with great applications but terrible infrastructure, leading to constant downtime and spiraling costs.
-You need to know if their deployment pipeline is solid, if their backups actually work, and if their cloud spend is tuned.
-Otherwise, you're buying a headache.
-Plain and simple.
+It's not enough to have good code; it needs a solid, resilient home.
+Misconfigured cloud environments, single points of failure (e.g., a single database instance without replication), lack of redundancy across availability zones, or manual deployment processes create huge operational risks.
+I've seen companies with brilliantly engineered applications but terrible infrastructure, leading to constant downtime and spiraling cloud costs.
+For instance, a lack of proper FinOps practices can lead to cloud bills 50% higher than necessary.
+You need to know if their deployment pipeline is solid and automated (CI/CD), if their backups actually work and are regularly tested, if their disaster recovery plan is robust, and if their cloud spend is tuned for efficiency.
+Otherwise, you're buying a headache of unexpected outages, security vulnerabilities due to misconfigurations, and inflated operational expenses.
+In 2026, robust Infrastructure as Code (IaC) and comprehensive observability are non-negotiable for reliable and cost-effective operations.
+Plain and simple, poor cloud infrastructure and risky deployment practices lead to high operational costs and frequent system downtime.

 Key Takeaway

-Poor cloud infrastructure and risky deployment practices lead to high operational costs and frequent system downtime.
+Poor cloud infrastructure, misconfigurations, and risky deployment practices lead to high operational costs, frequent system downtime, and potential security vulnerabilities.

 9